Recovering after doctor malpractice

 Loss of Consortium – If you are the victim of medical malpractice and are married, your spouse may be able to receive financial compensation for the loss of marital benefits.
 Marital benefits that are lost can include loss of companionship, loss of sexual relations, and others.
 Loss of consortium damages are usually only awarded in the most severe cases such as life changing or permanent injuries.

 If medical professionals perform diagnosis and/or treatment with GROSS NEGLIGENCE,injured patients might be able to recover punitive damages from the responsible parties.
-These punitive medical malpractice damages are intended to severely punish the responsible pary and deter others from engaging in a similar fashion.
+These punitive medical malpractice damages are intended to severely punish the responsible party and deter others from engaging in a similar fashion.

-Types of Medical Malpractice
+Types of Medical Malpractice That Harm Michigan Patients

 Anesthesia Errors